mongodb/docs/source/includes/fact-ubuntu-lts-support.rst

-MongoDB only provides packages for 64-bit LTS (long-term support) Ubuntu releases; for example, 14.04 LTS (trusty) and 16.04 LTS (xenial).
+MongoDB only provides packages for the following 64-bit LTS (long-term support) Ubuntu releases:

+- 14.04 LTS (trusty)

+- 16.04 LTS (xenial)

+- 18.04 LTS (bionic)

 See :ref:`mongodb-supported-platforms` for more information.

 These packages may work with other Ubuntu releases; however, they are not supported.